Composers Connection Concert

 of Northeast Ohio composers and their compositions performed by members of the GCFS Board.

 Works include flute solos, flute choir, and chamber ensembles featuring the flute.
-Featured composers are Eric Ewazen, Larry Baker, Jeremy Piper, Miki Saito, Ryan Charles Ramer, Matthew Saunders, John H.C.Thompson, and Dolores White.
+This year's featured composers are Eric Ewazen, Larry Baker, Jeremy Piper, Miki Saito, Ryan Charles Ramer, Matthew Saunders, John H.C.Thompson, and Dolores White.

-On April 24th, 2016, GCFS presented its 11th annual Cleveland Composers Connection Concert.
-Here are some impressions of the concert from our members:
+In April 2017, GCFS presented its 12th annual Cleveland Composers Connection Concert.
+Here are some impressions of past concerts:

 "As a member of the audience, I loved the variety and freshness of this year's CCC program.
 Richard Rayer, a frequent winner of the Cleveland Composers Connection, kicked off the concert with his lovely Prologue and Appassionata for two flutes and piano.
 I enjoyed hearing flute in combination with clarinet in Kevin Wilson's Weepers and Daniel Shell's Trio for Flute, Alto Flute, and Clarinet.
 The many members of the flute family from bass flute all of the way up to piccolo were featured in Andrew Frederick's inventive Six Note Suite.
 Mark Lochstampfor expertly combined flute and marimba in his Theta Images with the middle movement's alto flute scoring as a real highlight.
 The flute and piano combo is always a winner, as in Nick Underhill's evocative Beach at Time's End and David DeBoor Canfield's stunning and substantialSonata for Flute and Piano.
 Everyone around me commented on the expert deliveries by the performers and were impressed by the camaraderie within our group!
 One of the most enjoyable aspects of the concert (after sitting on the listening committee) was to hear the pieces that we had heard on midi files played on the real instruments, and to see the enthusiasm with which all the concert participants had prepared their compositions."
 M. Somach